 These can also be used for graphics in two instances:

-- For weak entry level graphics card designed for x4 lanes.
+- For weak entry-level graphics card designed for x4 lanes.

 - For a multi-GPU setup FOR AMD CROSSFIRE ONLY.

-In other words, if you have two x16 slot – one being the primary x16 (16 lanes) slot and the other being the x16 (4 lanes) slot, you can have dual GPU AMD CROSSFIRE setup, albeit the performance of the second graphics installed in the x4 slot can get clocked down due to the slot’s lower lane count.
+In other words, if you have two x16 slots – one being the primary x16 (16 lanes) slot and the other being the x16 (4 lanes) slot, you can have dual GPU AMD CROSSFIRE setup, albeit the performance of the second graphics installed in the x4 slot can get clocked down due to the slot’s lower lane count.

 Also Read: How Many PCIe Cables Do I Need?

-With GPUs, you always want to ensure that you’re getting the maximum power you can from the card.
+With GPUs, you always want to ensure you’re getting the maximum power you can from the card.